FarisKadir/Budget_Tracker/README.md

 ## Description

 I created this application to allow a user to track their withdrawals and deposits, even while offline.
-A user can create a new workout, then add exercises that they completed to the workout.
-It can also display the statistics of the workouts.
+A user can add or subtract funds.
+A graph will display any new entries.
+When a user is offline, any transactions that they add will be stored and then sent to the database when back online.

 ## User_Story
 ```